 - Policy: Protection of Natural Biodiversity and Management of Human Use (a policy to guide the acquisition and management of Open Space and Trails properties)

-- Open Space and Trails Property Inventory (A listing of open space properties and conservation easements)
+- Pitkin County Open Space Property Inventory (a listing of fee-owned properties and conservation easements)

-- Agricultural Lease Bid Process (Criteria and process for leasing Pitkin County agricultural land)
+- Agricultural Policy and Process (Criteria and process for leasing Pitkin County agricultural land)

-- Aspen Fat Bike Loop (a map of the winter loop open to fat bikes)
+- Aspen Fat Bike Trails (a map of winter trails open to fat bikes)